The Inheritance Clause

 Presumably with books.

-I stared at the words until they stopped looking like gibberish.
-Then I read them again, because surely I’d hallucinated the part where I now owned a business.
+I stared at the words until they stopped looking like gibberish because surely I’d hallucinated the part where I now owned a business.
 In Laguna Beach.

 I called the attorney.
 A woman with a voice like iced coffee answered and confirmed it was real.